particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 ---

 {{!-- BEGIN shared-blurb 79e94a32-654d-4961-8498-5d7969690c4a --}}
-Environment variables are a lightweight, non‑secret, name - value pairs that shape the runtime environment.
+Environment variables are lightweight, non‑secret, name - value pairs that shape the runtime environment.
 They are ideal for fast, system level adjustments (endpoints, feature flags, polling intervals) without changing firmware.
 Available in the cloud and in the firmware, they allow configuration of both Device OS features and user features in a hierarchical manner from organization, the product, with optional per-device overrides.
 {{!-- END shared-blurb --}}

 The feature is available in Device OS 6.4.0 and later.